AshfakHN/horn_OTA/README.md

 # horn_OTA
-This contains files required for OTA update of the horn project.
+This contains OTA update firmware for Horn project.
+-> Upload the .bin file and rename as: firmware.bin.
+-> While you upload the .bin file, mention the version info and device info in the comment.